-The construction and connection of a gas pipeline between the Jubilee and TEN fields to transport natural gas to the mainland for processing and sale was completed in 2017.
+The construction and connection of a gas pipeline between the Jubilee and TEN Fields to transport natural gas to the mainland for processing and sale was completed in 2017.
 In December 2017, we signed the TAG GSA.
-The partnership is currently in discussions with the Government of Ghana regarding a future gas sales agreement covering both the Jubilee and

-TEN fields.
-Our inability to continuously export associated natural gas from the TEN fields could eventually impact our oil production and could cause us to re-inject or flare any natural gas we cannot export.
+The partnership is currently in discussions with the Government of Ghana regarding a future gas sales agreement.
+During the second quarter of 2023, the operator submitted a draft amended plan of development for TEN, as well as a term sheet for a gas sales agreement covering future gas sales from both Jubilee and TEN Fields, to the Government of Ghana.
+If the amended plan of development is delayed or not approved, it could lead to a curtailment or delay of investment and development activity in TEN.
+Our inability to continuously export associated natural gas from the TEN Fields could eventually impact our oil production and could cause us to re-inject or flare any natural gas we cannot export.